babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 ### Deprecated Yearly Presets (e.g. babel-preset-es20xx)

-TL;DR is use `babel-preset-env` instead.
+TL;DR: use `babel-preset-env`.

-What's better than you having to decide what Babel preset to use?
-If it was done for you, automatically!
+What's better than you having to decide which Babel preset to use?
+Having it done for you, automatically!

-Even though the amount of work that goes into maintaining the lists of data is humongous (again why we need help), it solves multiple issues: making sure users are up to date with the spec, less configuration/package confusion, an easier upgrade path, and less issues about what is what.
+Even though the amount of work that goes into maintaining the lists of data is humongous — again, why we need help — it solves multiple issues.
+It makes sure users are up to date with the spec.
+It means less configuration/package confusion.
+It means an easier upgrade path.
+And it means less issues about what is what.

 `babel-preset` is actually a pretty *old* preset that replaces every other syntax preset that you will need (es2015, es2016, es2017, es20xx, latest, etc...).

 ![npm presets](https://i.imgur.com/nNKKFcp.png)

 It compiles the latest yearly release of JavaScript (whatever is in Stage 4) which replaces all the old presets.
-But it also has the further abilitiy to compile according to the target environments you specify: whether it's for development mode (latest version of a browser), or different builds (one for IE, one for evergreen browsers).
+But it also has the abilitiy to compile according to target environments you specify: whether that is for development mode, like the latest version of a browser, or for multiple builds, like a version for IE, and then another version for evergreen browsers.

 ### Not removing the Stage presets (babel-preset-stage-x)